 I decided to publish this tutorial on how you can make the purse too because many of my friends showed interest.

-This charming purse is made from soft lambskin leather and is embellished with leather flowers, real pearls, it has nice shoulder straps and a classic metal frame closure.
-Inside it can easily fit a cell phone, a wallet, car keys, a compact mirror, and a lipstick.
-It’s perfect for a party, a wedding or any formal occasion.
+This charming purse is made from soft lambskin leather and is embellished with leather flowers, and real pearls, it has nice shoulder straps and a classic metal frame closure.
+Inside it can easily fit a cell phone, a wallet, car keys, a compact mirror, and lipstick.
+It’s perfect for a party, a wedding, or any formal occasion.
 Also, it can be a pretty gift.

 I was inspired to create the embellishments by these Chanel and Fendi purses.

 If you make the purse yourself it will not cost you an arm and a leg, right?

 Also, I found the design and inspiration on one Russian YouTube channel, here is the link.
 You do not need to speak Russian, the images speak for themselves.

 To start, I would like to share with you some thoughts about sewing with leather – a few important things for you to keep in mind while you work with it.

 Leather is a wonderful material to work with and it’s easier to handle (with proper tools) than you may think.
-For example, lambskin leather is quite soft and lightweight and it’s not thicker than denim, corduroy or upholstery fabric so your home sewing machine can sew it without any problem.
+For example, lambskin leather is quite soft and lightweight and it’s no thicker than denim, corduroy, or upholstery fabric so your home sewing machine can sew it without any problem.

 Leather doesn’t fray and because of this you don’t need to finish edges – a serger is not required to sew leather!
 Leather is easy to cut and embellish!
 If cared for properly, leather will provide years of wear and your leather garments and accessories will look stylish for many years.